 These items can be found online or even created if someone knows how to sew a basic sleeve and weave some items into it.

-Overall, the team at Above and Beyond Home Health Care will be happy to discuss strategies to help a client relax and reduce their anxiety.
+Overall, the team at Above and Beyond Home Health Care will be happy to discuss strategies to help a patient relax and reduce their anxiety.